 Below are seven lists to help those who are on a gluten free diet or have allergic sensitivity to gluten.

 The Naturally Gluten-Free Foods List includes foods that can be eaten by celiac diseased and gluten sensitive individuals.
 Be sure to eat plenty of these foods to ensure adequate vitamins, minerals, and fiber daily.

-The Naturally Gluten-Free Foods List containing foods processed or mixed with gluten-containing grains, additives or preservatives must be avoided by those with celiac disease and will need to be avoided by those who have sensitivities.
+The Naturally Gluten-Free Foods List containing foods processed or mixed with gluten-containing grains, additives or preservatives must be avoided by those with celiac disease and will need to be avoided by those who have sensitivities when eating gluten.

 The Other Gluten Choices will provide additional nutrition and variety.
 These foods provide variety and should not cause sensitivity or allergies.

 The Hidden Gluten-Free Foods List contains foods and products you not expect to find gluten in.
 Those with celiac disease and sensitivity or allergies should avoid these foods.

 The Cross Reactor List contains foods that can become cross reactors to persons on a gluten free diet.
 Please note that not all of the foods included will be a cross reactor for each person; therefore when consumed watch for symptoms of allergic reaction.